 “Nothing ends, Adrian.
 Nothing ever ends.”
 How right Doctor Manhattan was.
-In 2019, the story of Alan Moore and Dave Gibbons’ Watchmen will continue in a brand new live-action series on HBO from the co-creator and showrunner of Lost and The Leftovers, Damon Lindelof.
+In 2019, the story of Alan Moore and Dave Gibbons’ Watchmen continued in a brand new live-action series on HBO from the co-creator and showrunner of Lost and The Leftovers, Damon Lindelof.

 HBO’s Watchmen not a reboot, nor is it a remake.
-In a long letter posted in a series of pictures on Instagram back in May 2018, Lindelof explained how the new Watchmen is inspired by the original, and acknowledges it as canon, but isn’t just picking up where the comic left off.
-In that same letter, Lindelof explained how much of an impact the original Watchmen comic book had on his professional career and his personal life.
+In a long letter posted in a series of pictures on Instagram back in May 2018, Lindelof explained how the new Watchmen is inspired by the original and acknowledges it as canon but isn’t just picking up where the comic left off.
+In that same letter, Lindelof explained how much of an impact the original Watchmen comic book had on his professional career and personal life.

-Here’s everything we know about Lindelof’s Watchmen, including details about its story and continuity and when exactly the series is expected to premiere.
+Here’s everything we know about Lindelof’s Watchmen, including details about its story and continuity and what awards the critically-acclaimed series picked up.

-When Is the Watchmen Release Date on HBO?
+When was the Watchmen release date on HBO?

 Watchmen is a 12-issue comic book published by DC Comics in 1987.
 Set outside mainstream DC continuity and in an alternate timeline of our “real” world, Watchmen envisions superheroes as broken, immoral people who inadvertently become pawns in a game of fascist chess.